chromaui/chromatic-docs/github-actions.md

 #### Maintain a clean "main" branch

 A clean `main` branch is a development **best practice** and **highly recommended** for Chromatic.
-In practice, this means ensuring that test builds in your `main` branch are passing.
+This means ensuring that test builds in your `main` branch are passing.

-If the builds result from direct commits to `main`, you will need to accept changes to keep the main branch clean.
-If they're merged from `feature-branches`, you will need to make sure those branches are passing _before_ you merge into `main`.
+If the builds result from direct commits to `main`, you must accept changes to keep the main branch clean.
+If they're merged from `feature-branches`, you must ensure those branches are passing _before_ you merge into `main`.

 #### GitHub squash/rebase merge and the "main" branch